-FDA is aware of recent reports that have noted trace amounts of medicines in the water system.
-Disposal of these select few medicines by flushing contributes only a small fraction of the total amount of medicine found in the water.
-The majority of medicines found in the water system are a result of the body’s natural routes of drug elimination (in urine or feces).
+FDA is aware of reports of very low but measurable levels of medicines in surface waters such as rivers and streams, and to a lesser extent in drinking water.
+Disposal of these select few medicines by flushing would contribute only a small fraction of the total amount of medicine found in our surface and drinking water.
+The majority of medicines found in water are a result of the body’s natural routes of drug elimination (in urine or feces).

 Q: Can the medicines that FDA recommends for disposal by flushing be eliminated from the home in some other manner; for example, by drug-take back programs or returning the medicine to the pharmacy?

 To find out whether there are alternative disposal options for medicines containing controlled substances in your community, contact your city or county government.
-You can also talk to your pharmacist to see if he or she knows of other disposal programs in your area.
+Consumers can visit the DEA’s website for more information about drug disposal, National Prescription Drug Take-Back Day events and to locate a DEA-authorized collector in their area.
+Consumers may also call the DEA Office of Diversion Control’s Registration Call Center at 1-800-882-9539 to find an authorized collector in their community, or talk to their pharmacist to see if he or she knows of other disposal programs in your area.

 FDA continues to work with and encourage the manufacturers of these products to develop alternative, safe disposal systems.

 Q: I live in an assisted living community and take my own medicines.
 I have prescription medicines that I no longer need.
 How can I safely dispose of them?